bio-tools/ToolDog/README.md

 ## How it works ?

 ToolDog supports importation either from [bio.tools](https://bio.tools) or from a local file (downloaded from [bio.tools](https://bio.tools) in JSON format).
-It can generate XML for Galaxy and CWL (not available yet).
+It can generate XML for Galaxy and CWL tool.

 ```bash
 usage: tooldog [-h] [-g/--galaxy] [-c/--cwl] [-f OUTFILE] biotool_entry